tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 ## 2. Programm installation

 ### Requirements
 You need to intall Python with the version 3.11.3 and higher.
-All required modules to install you can find in the file "requirements.txt".
+All required modules to install you can find in the **"requirements.txt"** file.

 ### How to install